openwdl/wdl/SPEC.md

 Given a key-value type collection (`Map`, `Struct`, or `Object`) and a key, tests whether the collection contains an entry with the given key.

-This function has thre variants:
+This function has thre choices:

 1. `Boolean contains_key(Map[P, Y], P)`: Tests whether the `Map` has an entry with the given key.
 If `P` is an optional type (e.g., `String?`), then the second argument may be `None`.
 2. `Boolean contains_key(Object, String)`: Tests whether the `Object` has an entry with the given name.
 3. `Boolean contains_key(Map[String, Y]|Struct|Object, Array[String])`: Tests recursively for the presence of a compound key within a nested collection.

-For the third variant, the first argument is a collection that may be nested to any level, i.e., contain values that are collections, which themselves may contain collections, and so on.
+For the third choice, the first argument is a collection that may be nested to any level, i.e., contain values that are collections, which themselves may contain collections, and so on.
 The second argument is an array of keys that are resolved recursively.
 If the value associated with any except the last key in the array is `None` or not a collection type, this function returns `false`.

 For example, if the first argument is a `Map[String, Map[String, Int]]` and the second argument is `["foo", "bar"]`, then the outer `Map` is tested for the presence of key "foo", and if it is present, then its value is tested for the presence of key "bar".
 This only tests for the presence of the named element, *not* whether or not it is `defined`.